Synth and Swagger - Gay & Queer in New Wave

 From heartbreak ballads to glittery rebellion, new wave gave LGBTQ listeners more than just music - it gave them mirrors, mantras, and hope.
 Its legacy endures, not just in sound, but in the freedom it inspired.
 At its best, new wave wasn’t just inclusive.
 It was revolutionary - and it still resonates today.

 Like this article?
-The vault has a bonus writeup for it: Like this article?
-The Vault has bonus writeups on four articles.
+The Vault has bonus writeups on five articles.

 A new one every month.